-· Zoom to selection
+• Zoom to selection

 Use this entry to focus on a particular region in the matrix.
-To do this, select the required region with the mouse as shown in Figure 4-43 and choose the entry Zoom to selection from the context menu (obtained by a right-click on the mouse).
+To do this, select the required region with the mouse as shown in Figure 4.43, "Zoom to Selection in the Collective Operations Profile" and choose the entry Zoom to selection from the context menu (obtained by a right-click on the mouse).
 As a result, everything else other than the selected region, is removed from the display.